Configuration #

 taxonomies #

-Lists which frontmatter keys are treated as taxonomy fields.
-Values are extracted from page frontmatter and made available through collection query helpers.
+Declares which frontmatter keys are treated as taxonomy fields.
+Values are extracted from page frontmatter, indexed during build, and made available through collection query helpers in templates.

 taxonomies: